renaissance-publishing/renaissance/content/chapters/18-backgrounds-traits-classes-and-powers.md

   - Manor Child

-      - you were born in a Manor in Heartland Province
+      - You were born in a manor in Heartland Province
       - 10 ranks in two Trade skills of your choice
+      - one skill kit
+      - one weapon or armor of Moderate cost.
-      - Tough trait
+      - the Tough trait
       - Common Races: Gnolls, Humans, Halflings, Ratfolk
       - Common Languages: Weal, regional languages

   - Professional

       - You are part of the nascent middle class of traders and professionals
       - 10 ranks in Barter
       - 10 ranks in two Technical skills
-      - either one Medium Trade Goods and one Skill Kit, or one Shop
+      - ~~~either one Medium Trade Goods and one Skill Kit, or one Shop~~~
+      - either two Skill Kits or one Shop
+      - Common Races: Ash Elves, Dwarves, Halflings, Humans, Kobolds, Ratfolk
+      - Common Languages: Weal, Islander, Common

   - Tribesman

-      - You are from one of the tribal societies in the Tribal Lands
+      - You are from one of the tribal or traditional societies that live in the vast forrest between Westward and Northland provinces.
-      - 10 ranks in Handle Animal, 10 ranks in Survival
+      - 10 ranks in Handle Animal
+      - 10 ranks in Survival
-      - 10 ranks in either Profession: Shepherd, Profession: Farmer or
+      - 10 ranks in either Profession: Shepherd, Profession: Farmer or Profession: Hunter
-        Profession: Hunter
-      - Quick trait
+      - the Quick trait
       - Common Races: Shifters, Wood Elves, Herders, Gnolls
       - Common Languages: tribal languages (many tribes speak their own unique languages)

   - Urbanite

       - You are from one of the Commonwealth’s large urban centers
-      - 10 ranks in Language: Common
+      - one dot in Language: Common
+      - one Skill Kit
       - 10 ranks in Protocol
-      - 10 ranks to two Social or Technical skill of your choice
+      - 10 ranks in each of two Social or Technical skills of your choice
       - Common Races: Kobolds, Humans, Ratfolk
       - Common Languages: Weal